hasmeni/triliumnext-theme-index/README.md

-# triliumnext-theme-index
+# triliumnext-theme-index-cc-ed

-INDEX is a dark theme.
+INDEX-cc-ed is a modern dark theme with GTA-style typography and pronounced liquid glass effects, featuring a dark burnt orange color scheme.

 ## Examples